sw00/sett.sh/content/posts/2018/07/dilletantism-craft-mastery.md

 [^roman]: If you're really [interested](https://www.youtube.com/watch?v=JTuD149AbVI).
 [^programming_sucks]: For the canonical explanation of this, see [stilldrinking.com/programming-sucks](http://www.stilldrinking.com/programming-sucks), which captures some of the worst parts of working collaboratively to build software.
 To be clear, it's definitely not *the worst thing ever* but does have its own challenges.
 [^pareto]: Going by the [Pareto Principle](https://www.investopedia.com/terms/p/paretoprinciple.asp), this strategy is suitable 80% of the time.
-But the 20% can be critical.
-I hope to expound on this more on this in a later post.
+But that remaining 20% can be critical.
+I hope to expound on this more in a later post.